- Undergraduate Students

-- The university's courses require an IELTS of 5.5 or equivalent, with a minimum of 5.5 in every component.
+- The university requires a IELTS score of 5.5 or equivalent, with a minimum of 5.5 in every component.

 - The dedicated Centre for English Language Learning (CELL) offers a range of courses designed to help students improve their language skills, before and during their studies.

 - DMU guarantees accommodation for EU and international students, subject to certain criteria – please refer to the university website for details.